Amadeus (play): Radio

 This radio production was re-broadcast on 2 January 2011 as part of Radio 3's Genius of Mozart season.
 To celebrate Mozart's 250th birthday in 2006, BBC Radio 2 broadcast an adaptation by Neville Teller of Shaffer's play in eight fifteen-minute episodes directed by Peter Leslie Wilde and narrated by F. Murray Abraham as Salieri.
 This version was re-broadcast 24 May – 2 June 2010 on BBC Radio 7.

 Film

 The 1984 film adaptation won the Academy Award for Best Picture.
 In total, the film won eight Academy Awards.
 It starred F. Murray Abraham as Salieri (winning the Oscar for Best Actor for his performance), Tom Hulce as Mozart (also nominated for Best Actor) and Elizabeth Berridge as Constanze.
-The play was thoroughly reworked by Shaffer and the film's director, Miloš Forman with scenes and characters not found in the play.
+The play was thoroughly reworked by Shaffer and the film's director, Miloš Forman, with scenes and characters not found in the play.
 While the focus of the play is primarily on Salieri, the film goes further into developing the characters of both composers.

 Television series

-In November 2022, it was announced that Joe Barton would be adapting Amadeus into a television series.
+In November 2022, it was announced that Joe Barton would be adapting Amadeus into a television series for Sky.
+It will be directed by Julian Farino and Alice Seabright.
+On February 20, 2024, it was announced Will Sharpe would play Mozart, with Paul Bettany announced as Salieri, and Gabrielle Creevy as Constanze.